josh-works/tiny-projects/pull_request_practice/README.md

 Mostly, this could be fun practice.
 If you want to set up a branch for ME to practice pull requests on, I'd be much obliged.
 Drop the link to your repo in this doc, or drop it in the slack channel.

+For what it's worth, after typing all this up and trying to push to Github, I spent a while trying to sort out all these error messages related to "Updates were rejected because a pushed branch tip is behind its remote counterpart."